SiewLinYap/SiewLinYap.github.io/_portfolio/unicorn.md

 {% highlight js %}
 // attempt to use TF-IDF vectorizer on company category to check which key words are higher importance/appearance
-// for better decision making to map the most relevant ones together as one new market sector

 from sklearn.feature_extraction.text import CountVectorizer, TfidfVectorizer tvec = TfidfVectorizer(stop_words='english', min_df=1, ngram_range=(1,2), max_features=1000)